 Geocaching is a fun outdoor adventure that combines hiking and treasure hunting © Parks Canada

 Use your GPS to uncover a series of hidden caches in Waterton Lakes National Park.
-There is the Town Challenge and, for those who want more, the Park Challenge!

 A big thank you to the Waterton Natural History Association for assisting with all things geocaching, including the geocaching 101 program, the GPS rentals and cache placement and maintenance.